Chart Color Schemes

 Population

-Population growth drivers in Balmoral are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Balmoral are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Balmoral's population was approximately 4,554 people as of Aug 2021.
-By Aug 2025, this had increased to around 4,855, a rise of 301 individuals (6.6%).
-This growth is inferred from the ABS estimated resident population of 4,845 in June 2024 and an additional 20 validated new addresses since Aug 2021.
-The population density was approximately 3,518 persons per square kilometer as of Aug 2025, placing Balmoral in the upper quartile relative to national locations assessed by AreaSearch.
-Balmoral's growth rate of 6.6% since Aug 2021 is within 2.0 percentage points of the national average (8.6%) during this period.
-Natural growth contributed approximately 56.4% of overall population gains recently, with other drivers such as overseas and interstate migration also positive factors.
+Balmoral's population was approximately 4,860 as of November 2025, reflecting a growth of 306 people since the 2021 Census.
+This increase corresponds to a 6.7% rise from the previous population count of 4,554.
+The change is inferred from the estimated resident population of 4,845 in June 2024 and an additional 22 validated new addresses since the Census date.
+This results in a population density ratio of 3,521 persons per square kilometer, placing Balmoral in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 6.7% since the census is within 2.2 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 56.4% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Due to the lack of age category splits in state projections, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-By 2041, Balmoral is projected to increase by approximately 273 persons, recording a total gain of about 5.4% over the 17-year period based on the latest population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+Considering projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected for Balmoral, with an anticipated growth of 273 persons to reach 5,133 by 2041 based on the latest annual ERP population numbers, reflecting a total gain of 5.3% over the 17-year period.

 Frequently Asked Questions - Population